PedroSilva370/PedroSilva370/README.md

 **`TI`**

-Me chamo Pedro Gaudencio, tenho 18 anos e sou de São Bernardo do Campo.
-Concluí o Ensino Médio na Etec, com o curso técnico de mecatrônica.
-Sou viciado em TI e procuro seguir na área.
+My name is Pedro Gaudencio, I am 18 years old, and I am from São Bernardo do Campo.
+I completed high school at Etec, where I also earned a technical degree in Mechatronics.
+I am deeply passionate about Information Technology and intend to pursue a career in this field.
+My instagram ['https://www.instagram.com/_pegaudencio/']

 ---
-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages and Technologies